 FUT (the strip method) is generally more cost-effective, because the procedure is shorter.
 Yet if you’re tempted to visit a sub-par surgeon for a hair transplant in Turkey or other places where low-cost mega-sessions are offered, we’d caution you that the quality, scarring, safety, and ultimate outcome may not be worth even the discounted price you pay.
 Instead, consider reputable medical financing companies that assist Toronto hair transplant clients in undergoing the most professional, natural-looking, and nearly scarless FUE hair transplants available.
 You can offset the one-time price of hair transplant with more convenient monthly payments and get started today planning a whole new head of hair.

 Bonus: Many of our clients appreciate the fast recovery from FUE, which also translates to less time off work and, ultimately, financial savings.

 Dr. Cory Torgerson is a renowned Toronto facial plastic surgeon with hair restoration experience.
 Dr. Torgerson understands the importance of customizing his approach for each patient to create a natural hairline that balances individual age, aesthetic goals, and budget.
 He’s an expert in the most advanced methods of hair transplantation as well as the many supportive, effective hair restoration treatments, which are non-surgical.

-The Toronto Hair Transplant Clinic welcomes you to contact us for your free consultation.
+The Toronto Hair Transplant Clinic welcomes you to contact us for your consultation.
 Our experts will examine you and let you know about multiple approaches that will help hold on to the hair you have and restore what you’ve lost.
 You have more options than you think!